 The Company relies on OFWs and expatriate Filipinos to generate a significant portion of the demand for their residential projects, particularly for their affordable and middle-income projects.
 For the years ended December 31, 2021, 2022 and 2023, and the first nine months of 2024, sales attributable to OFWs accounted for approximately 22%, 20%, 24%, and 24% of the Company's total real estate option sales, respectively.
 A number of factors could lead to, among other effects, reduced remittances from OFWs, a reduction in the number of OFWs or a reduction in the purchasing power of expatriate Filipinos.
-These include a downturn in the economic performance of the countries and regions where a significant number of potential customers are located, such as the Middle East, Singapore, Japan, Italy and the United Kingdom, a change in Government regulations that currently exempt the income of OFWs from taxation in the Philippines, the imposition of restrictions by the Government on the deployment of OFWs to particular countries or regions, such as the Middle East, and restrictions imposed by other countries on the entry or the continued employment of foreign workers.
+These include a downturn in the economic performance of the countries and regions where a significant number of potential customers are located, such as the Middle East, Singapore, Japan, Italy and the United Kingdom, a change in Government regulations that currently exempt the income of OFWs to particular countries or regions, such as the Middle East, and restrictions by the Government on the deployment of OFWs to particular employment of foreign workers.
 Any of these events could adversely affect demand for the Company's residential real estate projects from OFWs and expatriate Filipinos, which could have a material adverseeffect on the Company's business, financial condition and results of operations.
 The Company continues to offer affordable products and reasonable payment terms.